opnsense/docs/source/manual/how-tos/user-ldap.rst

 Step 6 - Update system access settings
 --------------------------------------
-Now we have configures, verified and imported the users from our LDAP server, we need to change the default settings to allow LDAP users to login.
+Now we have configured, verified and imported the users from our LDAP server, we need to change the default settings to allow LDAP users to log in.

 Go to :menuselection:`System --> Access --> Settings` and change the Authentication Server from **Local Database** to your newly created **LDAP** server.
 Leave the fallback on